Frequently Asked Questions

 How do I report my SECC gift to the IRS?

 Please retain your December check stub and a copy of your email from the DFW Metroplex SECC for reporting purposes to the IRS.
 The email will include a pledge number for your files.
-For payroll deduction authorizations made to the SECC during October 2012, monthly deductions will begin Jan.
-1, 2013, and will be reported on each check stub.
+For payroll deduction authorizations made to the SECC during the 2016 campaign, monthly deductions will begin Jan.
+1, 2017, and will be reported on each check stub.

-For the Dec.
-31, 2012, tax year, please print your Dec.
-1, 2012, check stub to substantiate any prior year SECC gifts through payroll deduction.
+For the tax year ending Dec.
+31, 2016, please print your Dec.
+1, 2016, check stub to substantiate SECC gifts through payroll deduction.

-On your check stub, listed under the "After Tax Deductions" section is your monthly payroll deduction and year-to-date total to "United Way".
+On your check stub, listed under the “After Tax Deductions” section is your monthly payroll deduction and year-to-date total to “SECC.”
 The amount under year-to-date is the figure to use if you itemize deductions on your annual tax return.

-If you made a one-time gift to the SECC during October 2012, your gift may qualify as a charitable deduction on your 2012 tax return.
+If you made a one-time gift to the SECC during the 2016 campaign, your gift may qualify as a charitable deduction on your 2016 tax return.
 For tax or financial assistance, please obtain the services of a qualified tax accountant or other professional advisor.

 What charities are involved?